Rossia

 Rossia is a genus of 10 species of benthic bobtail squid in the family Sepioidae found in all oceans.
 They live at depths greater than 50 m (164 ft) and can grow up to 9 cm (3.5 in.) in mantle length.
 This genus was first discovered in 1832 by Sir John Ross and his nephew James Clark Ross in the Arctic Seas, showing a resemblance to another genus under the same family, Sepiola.
 After returning from their expedition, Sir Richard Owen officially classified Rossia to be a new genus, naming it after Sir John and James Clark Ross.

 Description

-Rossia are categorized under the subfamily Rossiinae, which are identified by their short mantles and lack of ventral shield due to the unextended anterior ventral edge of the mantle.
+Rossia are classified under the subfamily Rossiinae, which are identified by their short mantles and lack of ventral shield due to the unextended anterior ventral edge of the mantle.

 Rossia are distinguished by their dome-shaped mantles. which are not fused to their head.
 They are shorter in length compared to many other bobtail squid, with mantle length varying from 1.4 cm (0.5 in) to 9 cm (3.5 in).
 Males do not grow to be as large as females.

 Each squid under genus Rossia have broadly separated fins with free anterior and posterior lobes.
 Its tentacular club is expanded, with club suckers in series of 6 to 12 and no enlarged suckers are found on the lateral arms.
 They lack photophores, but do possess functioning ink sacs.
 They also have small internal, chitinous pens.